PRIYANKA10112005/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 ![Screenshot 2024-12-07 082807](https://github.com/user-attachments/assets/4cba5da4-12fe-4e72-80f9-d37dccea4d50)

 **RESULTS**
- SISO Shift Register using verilog and validating their functionality using their functional tables are verified
+ SISO Shift Register using verilog and validating their functionality using their functional tables are verified.